-Baseball doesn’t offer the most possible bets per game, but there are more than enough to find a betting angle you like for most MLB games.
-(But don’t forget: discipline is always key to being successful in the long run.)
+Baseball betting at your sportsbook doesn’t offer the most possible bets per game, but there are more than enough to find a betting angle you like.
+(But don’t forget: discipline is always crucial to being successful in the long run.)
 Between the moneyline, runline, game total, and tons of props, here are some of the most basic ways to put a bet down on the old ballgame.

-The moneyline is the most popular way to bet on a game by game basis, but you won’t have much time to consider your bets ahead of time.
-MLB moneylines are only released after the teams involved are done playing the day before, meaning that lines will usually be up for less than 24 hours.
+The moneyline is the most popular way to bet on a game by game basis.
+However, you won’t have much time to consider your bets ahead of time.
+MLB moneylines are only released after the teams involved are done playing the day before.
+This means that lines will usually be up for less than 24 hours.

 When it comes to placing a bet, a typical MLB moneyline looks like this.

-As we showed you earlier, American odds are written relative to a $100 wager, so you would need to put $220 on the Dodgers in order to win $100 back.
+As we showed you earlier in our guide to all things odds related, American odds are written relative to a $100 wager, so you would need to put $220 on the Dodgers to win $100 back.
 If you staked $100 on the Brewers, you would win $190 should they pull off the upset.

 Not only will each MLB moneyline list the teams playing, but it will also include the day’s starting pitchers with the line.
 Odds can vary significantly between the same teams over the course of 48 hours based on who’s pitching.
-The Dodgers will almost always be massive favorites when Clayton Kershaw is on the mound (like in the above example).
-The next day when, say, Rich Hill takes the bump, their moneyline will be a lot closer to +100 (depending on who the Brewers counter with).
+The Dodgers will almost always be heavy favorites when Clayton Kershaw is on the mound (like in the above example).
+The next day when, say, Rich Hill takes the bump, their moneyline will be a lot closer to +100.
+Of course, this would depend on who the Brewers counter with.

 In fact, starting pitching is such a big part of handicapping baseball that sportsbooks offer a betting option called “listed pitcher.”
-Selecting a listed pitcher bet means that, if one of the projected starters for that day doesn’t throw the first pitch of the ball game, then the bet is deemed no action and the wager is returned in full.
-They also have “one pitcher” options, where bettors select just one pitcher that has to start in order to have action.
+Selecting a listed pitcher bet means that, if one of the projected starters for that day doesn’t throw the first pitch of the ballgame, then the bet is deemed no action and the wager is returned in full.
+They also have “one pitcher” options, where bettors select just one pitcher that has to start to have action.

 It’s a useful protection to have; betting the Dodgers at -220 with Kershaw on the mound is often a sound decision, despite the short odds.
 Betting the Dodgers at -220 with a reliever making a spot start is tantamount to a charity donation.

-In this age of instant information, “listed pitcher” is really only protection against sickness or a freak accident in warmups, because if there’s any injury concerns around a pitcher, you’d hear about it long before.
+In this age of instant information, “listed pitcher” is only protection against sickness or a freak accident in warmups.
+This is because if there are any injury concerns around a pitcher, you’d hear about it long before.
 However, if you love the Dodgers to win, and you don’t care if Kershaw is throwing, you can select “action” on a moneyline bet, and no matter who steps to the mound to start the game, your wager will count.

 As you likely know, the baseball schedule is broken up into series, which see the same teams play each other for two, three, or four straight days.
-The vast majority of series are three-game sets and many sportsbooks will post lines for those series, as a whole, allowing you to wager on which team will win (at least) two of the three games.
+The vast majority of series are three-game sets, and many sportsbooks will post lines for those series, as a whole, allowing you to wager on which team will win (at least) two of the three games.
 Think of it as a moneyline bet for a weekend.
-Simply bet on a team, and if they take at least two of three games in a series, you’ll win.
-However, series bets come with a few stipulations and could be ruled no action if a game is postponed or suspended.
+Just bet on a team, and if they take at least two of three games in a series, you’ll win.
+However, series bets come with a few stipulations.
+For example, games can be ruled no action if a game is postponed or suspended.
 You also can’t bet two-game series.